 Improving the efficiency of wastewater treatment plant process in paint production

-The electromagnetic nano-mill (AVS) is an inductor with a hollow active chamber containing ferromagnetic particles.
+The vortex layer device (AVS) is an inductor with a hollow active chamber containing ferromagnetic particles.
 When power is applied, the ferromagnetic particles begin to rotate in the electromagnetic field.

 These devices were designed in the 1960s-1970s and have been successfully used as intensifiers of different technological processes.
 Another application of the AVS is the wastewater treatment processes.
 The rapid physico-chemical wastewater treatment is achieved through intensive mixing, dispersing, acoustic and electromagnetic treatment, electrolysis and other factors.
 The same processes that last minutes and hours in the stirring devices, occur within seconds or tens of seconds in the AVS.